pavelbeard/django-access-timer-middleware/README.md

     <li>2 weeks</li>
 </ul>

+## How to use?

-Next, in settings you should to set a one of two constants:
+In settings.py you should to set a one of two constants: